jesseharold/scraping-asoiaf/README.md

 ## to do:
 1. make tables relate to each other using unique IDs instead of names, which aren't unique
-2. decide how best to organize the data in visualization
+2. organize the data in visualization
   * region, house, character, relationships
-  * book, chapter, character, relationships
+  * book, chapter, character, relationships - done
   * all characters with connections based on family, house, allegiance, and chapter appearance
-3. decide which library if any to use for vis
-4. write python to create js files and refine visualization
+3. add summaries to chapter boxes